stormpath/stormpath-documentation/source/reference.rst

   * - ``objectFilter``
     - String
     - N/A
-    - LDAP query filter to use when searching for user accounts.
+    - *(Optional)* LDAP query filter to use when searching for user accounts.

   * - ``emailRdn``
     - String